Charlie-DOS/3P_Python_Pong_v2/README.md

  - Package game for widespread playability
  - Unite drawing and collision code
  - Ensure padding is consistent regardless of screen draw size
+ - Increase ball speed as voleys increase
+ - Alter play zone depending on score
+ - Alter ball collision code depending on where the ball and paddle colide
+ - Improve state management
+ - Paddles traverse 1/3 of the playing field
+ - Settings menu

 ## Stretch To Dos

- - Settings menu
  - Spinning board mode
- - Paddles traverse 1/3 of the playing field
  - Analog control compatibility